Donald Pierce: Powers and abilities

 During his indoctrination into Bastion's Purifiers Donald was also modified with a Transmode Virus infection that made him subservient to the killer A.I.'s command code.
-While he hasn't shown any mechamorphing abilities of the Technarch, he has shown the ability to simulate Scott's optic blast power while disguised as him.
+While he has not shown any mechamorphing abilities of the Technarch, he has shown the ability to simulate Scott's optic blast power while disguised as him.
 Aside from his physical advantages, Donald Pierce is a genius in robotics, cybernetics and electronics.
 In these fields he has developed technology that exceeds that of conventional science by approximately two centuries.
 He is also a seasoned leader with vast financial and human resources (a prerequisite for membership in the Hellfire Club).
 He is a college graduate in geological engineering and business administration, and is an accomplished strategist and business administrator.
 Pierce is a fair hand-to-hand combatant, but mainly relies on his cyborg strength and is more prone to letting others fight his battles for him rather than fight on the front lines.
 In later publishing after coming under the services of the Office of National Emergency, Pierce as with all of his Reavers gained the ability to cyperpathically possess and/or assimilate any piece of engineered conveyance he can get his hands on.
 Effectively rebuilding and bulking himself up from any and every automated fabrication around him, I.E. commandeering a Sentinel for a new body or turning a truck into an arm cannon.